-The U.S. Department of Energy (DOE) has published the latest edition of its biennual report, Energy Savings Forecast of Solid-State Lighting in General Illumination Applications, which models the adoption of LED lamps and luminaires in the U.S. general-lighting market, along with associated energy savings based on the full potential DOE has determined to be technically feasible over time.
+The U.S. Department of Energy (DOE) has published the latest edition of its biennial report, Energy Savings Forecast of Solid-State Lighting in General Illumination Applications, which models the adoption of LED lamps and luminaires in the U.S. general-lighting market, along with associated energy savings based on the full potential DOE has determined to be technically feasible over time.

 The new report projects that energy savings from LED lighting will top 569 TWh annually by 2035, equal to the annual output of more than 92 1,000-MW power plants, if DOE Lighting R&D program goals are achieved.
 Among the key findings: